rancher/docs/content/k3s/latest/en/backup-restore/_index.md

 If the appropriate S3 arguments are supplied to `k3s server`, automated snapshots will be stored in S3.

+The arguments below have been added to the `server` subcommand.
+These flags exist for the `etcd-snapshot` subcommand as well however the `--etcd-s3` portion is removed to avoid redundancy.

 | Options | Description |
 | ----------- | --------------- |
 | `--etcd-s3` | Enable backup to S3 |